ticosax/pseud/README.rst

    :target: https://coveralls.io/r/ezeep/pseud

-Pythonic bidirectional-rpc API build on top of ØMQ with pluggable encryption, authentication and heartbeating support.
+Pythonic bidirectional-rpc API built on top of ØMQ with pluggable encryption, authentication and heartbeating support.

 Features
 ~~~~~~~~
-#. ØMQ transport layer
+#. ØMQ transport layer.
 #.
-All native python types supported (msgpack)
+All native python types supported (msgpack).
 #.
-First citizen exceptions
+First citizen exceptions.
 #.
-Bi-bidirectional (server can initiate calls to connected clients)
+Bi-bidirectional (server can initiate calls to connected clients).
 #.
-Encryption based on CURVE
+Encryption based on CURVE.
 #.
-Pluggable Authentication
+Pluggable Authentication.
 #.
-Pluggable Heartbeating
+Pluggable Heartbeating.
 #.
-Pluggable Remote Call Routing
+Pluggable Remote Call Routing.
 #.
-Works with tornado ioloop or gevent
+Works with tornado ioloop or gevent.
 #.
 Built-in proxy support.
 A server can delegate the work to another one.
 #.
 SyncClient (using zmq.REQ) to use within non event based processes.
    (Heartbeating, Authentication and job execution are not supported with
-   the SyncClient)
+   the SyncClient.)

 Installation
 ~~~~~~~~~~~~